 In January last year, I received the letter.
 You know, the one all women dread landing on their doorstep when they hit the grand old age of 25?
 I’d given birth six weeks earlier, so the thought of anybody poking around made me feel incredibly anxious.
-I was still ridiculously sore from my caesarean, and if I’m being totally honest, I hadn’t paid myself much attention as far as personal grooming was concerned.
-So, it was a bit of a mess down there.
+I was still ridiculously sore from my caesarean, and if I’m being totally honest, it was a bit of a mess down there.
 It was an enormous relief to me when I called to book an appointment, and was told by my doctor that my smear was being delayed for a couple of months, to allow me more time to physically recover from childbirth.

 It was only as I lay in the bath later that same night that the panic set in.
 What if I did have cervical cancer?
 What if delaying my smear by ‘just a couple of months’ was the difference between me being around to watch my beautiful, brand-new baby boy grow up, or him being left without his mummy?
 The thought broke my heart and floored me with panic.

 Then, I thought back on the absolutely heartbreaking death of Jade Goody, whose story shook women around the world.
 At the age of just 27, she died of cervical cancer and left behind two beautiful little boys.
 Proof that cancer does not discriminate; it doesn’t care how young you are, or if you have children or not.
 Jade’s untimely death saw an enormous increase in the number of women attending their screenings, and I have no doubt her devastating battle saved thousands more lives.
 It must make her loved ones so proud that her death did some good, too.
 That she, in my opinion at least, died a hero.
 But more than a decade on, the profound ‘Jade Effect’ seems to have worn off.
 During lockdown, one in three women missed their routine smear tests.